 Esophageal Cancer

-A few risk factors for esophageal cancer include:2
+A few risk factors for esophageal cancer include3:

-• Age: The risk of esophageal cancer increases as you get older.
-Less than 15% of cases are found in people younger than 55.
+• Age: The risk of esophageal cancer increases as you get older, and most people diagnosed are >55.

 • Being Overweight or Obese